abrazinskas/Copycat-abstractive-opinion-summarizer/README.md

 ### Evaluation Summaries

-Evaluation can be performed on human-created summaries, both [Amazon](https://github.com/ixlan/CopyCat-abstractive-Amazon-product-summaries) and [Yelp](https://github.com/sosuperic/MeanSum) summaries are publicly available.
+Evaluation can be performed on human-created summaries, both [Amazon](gold_summs/) and [Yelp](https://github.com/sosuperic/MeanSum) summaries are publicly available.
 No preprocessing is needed for evaluation.
+The Amazon summaries were created by us using the Mechanical Turk Platform, more information on the process can be found in the corresponding folder.

 ## Running